Infertility & IVF

 Testing for infertility may involve:

-• Ovulation cycle tracking - to help confirm ovulation and identify your fertile window
+• Ovulation cycle tracking — helps confirm ovulation and identify the fertile window.

-• Artificial insemination & intrauterine insemination (IUI) - involves inserting the male partner’s (or donor) sperm into the uterus at time of ovulation
+• Artificial insemination and intrauterine insemination (IUI) — involves inserting the male partner’s or donor sperm into the uterus at the time of ovulation.

-• In vitro fertilization (IVF) - a procedure during which an egg and sperm are joined together outside of the body in a laboratory.
-The fertilised egg (embryo) is then transferred into the uterus, increasing the chance of a pregnancy occurring
+• In vitro fertilisation (IVF) — a procedure where an egg and sperm are joined together outside of the body in a laboratory.
+The fertilised egg is then transferred into the uterus to increase the chance of pregnancy.

-• Fertility surgery - such as laparoscopy, tubal surgery or microsurgery to further investigate the cause of infertility, or address any underlying drivers that may be present
+• Fertility surgery — such as laparoscopy, tubal surgery or microsurgery to investigate infertility further or address underlying causes.

 IVF